BlindspotSoftware/dutctl/docs/command-arg-templating.md

 # Command Arguments Guide

-This guide explains the three ways to handle arguments in dutctl commands: non-main, main, and templating.
+This guide explains the three ways to handle arguments in dutctl commands: static, passthrough, and templating.

 ## Three Mutually Exclusive Approaches

 Commands support three approaches for arguments. **These approaches are mutually exclusive** - a command must use exactly one:

-1. **Non-Main Commands** - Static values only, no runtime arguments
+1. **Static Commands** - Static values only, no runtime arguments
-2. **Main Commands** - Single main module receives all runtime arguments
+2. **Passthrough Commands** - Single passthrough module receives all runtime arguments
 3. **Command-Level Templating** - Named arguments distributed to modules via templates

-You cannot mix approaches (e.g., a command cannot have both a main module AND command-level args).
+You cannot mix approaches (e.g., a command cannot have both a passthrough module AND command-level args).

-## Non-Main Commands
+## Static Commands

 For commands without runtime arguments, you specify static values directly in module args: